Complements of caustics of the real $J_{10}$ singularities: Proof of Proposition

-The sum of Milnor numbers of all critical points of the obtained function is equal to ten, so there are only two critical points outside the origin (counting with the multiplicities).
+The sum of Milnor numbers of all critical points in $\C^2$ of the obtained polynomial is equal to ten, so there are only two critical points outside the origin (counting with the multiplicities).
 The system of equations $f'_x =0 =f'_y$ for these two points implies easily the condition

-on their $y$-coordinate.
-If these two critical points coincide (at a point of class $A_2$), then $b^2 \pm 21=0$, so the sign $\pm $ in (\ref{ee}) is equal to $-$ and $b = \sqrt{21}$.
+on their $y$-coordinate, where the sign at $48 y^2$ repeats the sign at $x y^4$ in (\ref{ee}).
+If these two critical points coincide (at a point of class $A_2$), then $b^2 \pm 21=0$, so the sign $\pm $ in (\ref{ee}) is equal to $-$ and $b $ is equal to $\sqrt{21}$ or $-\sqrt{21}$.
+The critical values of the resulting polynomials (\ref{normaw}) at the $A_2$ point depend on the parameter $\alpha$ as a monomial of degree six.
+They are negative in the case of the sign $+$ at $\sqrt{21}x^2y^2$ and are positive in the case of the sign $-$.
 The concluding arguments are the same as in the proof of Lemma \ref{lempre}. $\Box$

-\begin{corollary} The space of polynomials $($\ref{vers1}$)$ contains exactly two polynomials having a critical point of class $E_8$ with zero critical value and a critical point of class $A_2$ with critical value 1.
-The space of polynomials $($\ref{vers3}$)$ contains exactly two polynomials having a critical point of class $D_8^-$ with zero critical value and a critical point of class $A_2$ with critical value 1.
-In both cases, these two points are mapped to each other by the involution $($\ref{invol0}$)$. \end{corollary}
+\begin{corollary} 1.
+The space of polynomials $($\ref{vers1}$)$ contains exactly two polynomials having a critical point of class $E_8$ with zero critical value and a critical point of class $A_2$ with critical value $-\frac{1}{5}$.
+Namely, these two polynomials are the intersection points of this space with the $\G$-orbits of the polynomials $x^3+y^6 \pm \frac{6}{5}y^5$.